-1. Local sponsors must submit a reimbursement billing form which totals eligible project costs.
-These totals come from information on the "Project Data Sheet and Performance Report".

-2. Local sponsors must submit a "Project Data Sheet and Performance Report" form that details the expenses by category of the project and is the basis for the reimbursement totals.
+- 1. Local sponsors must submit a reimbursement billing form which totals eligible project costs.
+These totals come from information on the project "Detailed Expenditure Report". - 2.
+Local sponsors must submit a "Detailed Expenditure Report" form that details the expenses by category of the project and is the basis for the reimbursement totals.
 Copies of invoices must be attached.
-The "work elements" are the actual tasks being done as listed on the budget "cost estimates" sheet in the application and in the project scope of the agreement.

-3. As the LWCF billing is a reimbursement statement, the local sponsor must provide proof of actual expenditure.
-This is accomplished by including with the billing, a copy of the invoice for each amount shown on the "Project Data and Performance Report".
-If the work element is completed using donated materials and/or labor, the "In-Kind Work Report" is required with the billing.

-4. Upon request, NPS will make prompt payments to the State and the State to local sponsors for allowable reimbursable costs under the project being closed out.

-5. The State shall provide the NPS within 90 days after the date of completion of the project all financial performance and other reports required as a condition of the grant.

-6. Within 90 days after the date of completing the project, a final performance report is due which specifies that a project has been completed in accordance with the approved project agreement.
-In addition, the following reports are due within the 90 days:
+The "work elements" are the actual tasks being done as listed on the budget "cost estimates" sheet in the application and in the project scope of the agreement. - 3.
+As the LWCF billing is a reimbursement statement, the local sponsor must provide proof of actual expenditure.
+This is accomplished by including with the billing, a copy of the invoice for each amount shown on the "Detailed Expenditure Report".
+If the work element is completed using donated materials and/or labor, the "In-Kind Work Report" is required with the billing. - 4.
+Upon request, NPS will make prompt payments to the State and the State to local sponsors for allowable reimbursable costs under the project being closed out. - 5.
+The State shall provide the NPS within 90 days after the date of completion of the project all financial performance and other reports required as a condition of the grant. - 6.
+Within 90 days after the date of completing the project, a final performance report is due which specifies that a project has been completed in accordance with the approved project agreement.
+In addition, the following reports are due within the 90 days: - a.
+A final letter or report attesting to the completion of the project in accordance with the approved project agreement/amendment. - b.
+A final on-site inspection report in accordance with the on-site inspection agreement. - c.
+A completed Description and Notification Form (DNF). - d.
+An as-built or as-acquired site plan unless previously submitted. - e.
+A list of facilities developed and/or acres acquired.

-- a.
-A final on-site inspection report in accordance with the on-site inspection agreement. - b.
-A completed Description and Notification Form (DNF). - c.
-An as-built or as-acquired site plan unless previously submitted. - d.
-A list of facilities developed and/or acres acquired. - e.
-A signed and dated project boundary map if a more accurate map than the current one on file is available.
+- f.
+A signed and dated project boundary map if a more accurate map than the current one on file is available. - g.
+Copies of invoices or other documentation substantiating the payment requests, and a draft REP and SF-425 reflecting the final payout amount needed to close the project.